School-Based SLPs: A Language Processing Disorder - What It Is and How to Treat It

 - Innovative techniques to address the linguistic, cognitive and perceptual features of language processing to increase overall understanding and production of complex language

-- Receive an extensive digital LPD resource handbook filled with techniques, ideas and key strategies you can use immediately to treat a Language Processing Disorder
+- Receive an extensive LPD resource handbook filled with techniques, ideas and key strategies you can use immediately to treat a Language Processing Disorder

 Practical Ideas and Strategies